Tranøy Municipality: General information

-In March 2017, the Parliament of Norway voted to merge the municipalities of Berg, Torsken, Lenvik, and Tranøy.
-The new municipality will encompass the whole island of Senja plus part of the mainland.
-The new municipality will be established on 1 January 2020 and it will be called Senja Municipality.
+In March 2017, the Parliament of Norway voted to merge Berg Municipality, Torsken Municipality, Lenvik Municipality, and Tranøy Municipality.
+The new municipality would encompass the whole island of Senja plus part of the mainland located between the Gisundet strait and the Malangen fjord.
+On 1 January 2020, Tranøy Municipality ceased to exist when it became part of the new Senja Municipality.